Mac Wilkins: Olympics

-Wilkins competed for the United States in the 1976 Summer Olympics in Montreal, Quebec, Canada in the discus throw, where he won the gold medal with a distance of 221' 5" to defeat Wolfgang Schmidt of East Germany by four feet.
+Wilkins competed for the United States in the 1976 Summer Olympics in Montreal, Quebec, Canada, in the discus throw, where he won the gold medal with a distance of 221' 5" to defeat Wolfgang Schmidt of East Germany by four feet.
 Wilkins qualified for the 1980 U.S. Olympic team but did not compete due to the 1980 Summer Olympics boycott.
-He did however receive one of 461 Congressional Gold Medals created especially for the spurned athletes.
+However, he received one of 461 Congressional Gold Medals created especially for the spurned athletes.

-Wilkins won a silver medal in the discus throw at the 1984 Summer Olympics held in Los Angeles.
+Wilkins won a silver medal in the discus throw at the 1984 Summer Olympics in Los Angeles.
 He placed 5th in the 1988 Olympic Games in Seoul, Korea.